herodrigues/MapColorGA/README.md

 === Unix ===

-    On Unix-based systems, open a terminal a run the command make
+    On Unix-based systems, open a terminal and run "make"

 === WINDOWS ===